orinverse/orin/doc/tracing.md

 The following tracepoints cover the in-memory UTXO cache.
 UTXOs are, for example, added to and removed (spent) from the cache when we connect a new block.
-**Note**: Dash Core uses temporary clones of the _main_ UTXO cache (`chainstate.CoinsTip()`).
+**Note**: Orin Core uses temporary clones of the _main_ UTXO cache (`chainstate.CoinsTip()`).
 For example, the RPCs `generateblock` and `getblocktemplate` call `TestBlockValidity()`, which applies the UTXO set changes to a temporary cache.
-Similarly, mempool consistency checks, which are frequent on regtest, also apply the the UTXO set changes to a temporary cache.
+Similarly, mempool consistency checks, which are frequent on regtest, also apply the UTXO set changes to a temporary cache.
 Changes to the _main_ UTXO cache and to temporary caches trigger the tracepoints.
 We can't tell if a temporary cache or the _main_ cache was changed.